2026-27 Political Science Undergraduate Scholarship Application

 This scholarship recognizes a highly meritorious undergraduate.
 Brian L. Comstock received his undergraduate degree in Political Science before serving in the US Army and practicing law in the Seattle area.

-Scholarship recipients are required to write two letters of thanks to the scholarship donors, one after they accept the scholarship and another at the conclusion of the scholarship.
+Scholarship recipients may be announced in the department's newsletter and are required to write two letters of thanks to the scholarship donors, one after they accept the scholarship and another at the conclusion of the scholarship about how they benefited from the funds.

-If you have questions about applying for these scholarships, please contact Political Science Advising at polsadvc@u.washington.edu.
+If you have questions about applying for these scholarships, contact Political Science Advising at polsadvc@u.washington.edu.